mhenke/CFML-in-100-minutes/cfml100mins.markdown

 </td>
 </tr>
 </table>
-It’s also possible to go through a loop and step over more than one value at a time.
-The following examples will step through the loop and increase the `loop` index by two for each time through the loop.
+It's also possible to go through a loop and step over more than one value at a time.
+The following examples will step through the loop and increase the 'loop' index by two for each time through the loop.

 <table>
 <tr>